dolthub/dolt-integrations/dolt_integrations/metaflow/examples/hospital_bounty/blog_post.md

 ```

 Note this dataset is nearly 20 gigabytes, and could take a few minutes to clone.
-Once it's landed it's straightforward to jump write into SQL:
+Once it's landed it's straightforward to jump right into SQL:
 ```
 $ dolt sql
 # Welcome to the DoltSQL shell.